-Getting a leg up with a few essential poker strategy techniques is really quite simple.
-Follow the tips in our easy-to-read and understand poker strategy articles for beginner to intermediate players and you'll immediately improve your results at the poker table.
+Getting a leg up with a few essential poker strategy techniques is really simple.
+Follow the tips in our easy-to-read and understand poker strategy articles below for beginner to intermediate players and you'll immediately improve your results at the poker table!

 Learn how to pick your starting hands, how to understand your position at the poker table and lots more useful tips on improving your Texas Holdem poker game.

 Pre-flop play in PLO is more important than it is in Hold'em due to the nature of the betting and the large number of starting hand combinations.

 Poker Math Shortcuts: Use Rule of 4 & 2 for Pot Odds

 It's true that a lot of math experts do very well at Texas Hold'em poker.
 And some of you probably think you need to be a math whiz to regularly figure out pot odds in Hold'em.